Maria Ayerdi-Kaplan, Executive Director

 Sara Gigliotti DeBord, Chief Financial Officer

-TJPA Chief Financial Officer Sara Gigliotti began coordinating TJPA financial activities in 2008 and was appointed CFO in 2011.
+TJPA Chief Financial Officer Sara Gigliotti DeBord began coordinating TJPA financial activities in 2008 and was appointed CFO in 2011.
 As TJPA’s Contracts Compliance Manager/Finance Coordinator she was progressively involved in all aspects of TJPA’s financial management, and as CFO is now responsible for all financial management activities including contracts compliance, internal controls, financial reporting, cash-flow management, external audits, and management of the information technology function.
-Ms. Gigliotti is a Government Finance Officers Association (GFOA) Certified Public Finance Officer.
+Ms. DeBord is a Government Finance Officers Association (GFOA) Certified Public Finance Officer (CPFO).

 Nila Gonzales, Board Secretary